lasigeBioTM/K-RET/README.md

 ## Downloading Pre-Trained Models

-You should use both a baseline model and one of our pre-trained models to predict new data.
-If you wish to train a model on your data, you only need a baseline model, which can be either model referenced in our academic paper.
+You should use both a baseline model and one of our pre-trained models to make predictions on new data.
+If you wish to train a new model on your data, you only need a baseline model, which can be either model referenced in our academic paper.

 ### Baseline Models